Client Profile for Cold Lake First Nations

 2 - Develop maps to identify current and potential future land.

 3 - Defining goals and objectives of the community based on geography.

 *Keeping environmental constraints in mind.

-Overview of Land Use Planning for Cold Lake First Nation
+Overview of Land Use Planning for Cold Lake First Nations

 Our objective in developing a land use plan for the CLFN was fairly simple.
 The land had to be planned in a manner that it could be used effectively for decades.
 We studied immediate and possible needs of the community, then our exceptional staff used their experience in the field of land use planning, forestry and engineering to progress towards a successful project.

 By following rigorous project methodology, the land was divided into many parts.
-Each part ensured the development of cold lake first nation as an active community in the country.
-With a proactive approach, the project was completed ensuring the safety and development of this first nation’s resources and land.
+Each part ensured the development of Cold Lake First Nations as an active community in the country.
+With a proactive approach, the project was completed ensuring the safety and development of this First Nation’s resources and land.